Unity-Technologies/film-tv-toolbox/com.unity.film-tv.toolbox/README.md

 Content
 ----------------

+### Tools

 * Material Remapper : allows to more easily assign material to models containing a lot of meshes

+### Samples

+* Simple Shotgun CSV Import / Export : This shows how to create a timeline in Unity using a shot sequence from a Shotgun CSV export and export back modifications.

 Required dependencies
 ---------------